 The Amended Facility also contains customary representations and warranties (including those relating to organization and authorization, compliance with laws, absence of defaults, material agreements and litigation) and customary events of default (including those relating to monetary defaults, covenant defaults, cross defaults and bankruptcy events).
+On March 20, 2012, the Amended Facility was further amended to allow us to submit audited financial statements for the year ended December 31, 2011 to the administrative agent within 135 days after December 31, 2011.
+For each applicable year thereafter, we will be required to submit the audited financial statements within the customary 90 days after year end.
 The primary financial covenants contained in the Amended Facility are (i) a total leverage ratio test (not to exceed 4.75 times), (ii) a senior secured leverage ratio test (not to exceed 3.75 times) in the event we issue senior unsecured notes, and (iii) a minimum interest coverage ratio test (not less than 3.0 times).
-We were in compliance with all of the covenants under the Amended Facility as of March 31, 2011.
+We were in compliance with all of the covenants under the Amended Facility as of March 31, 2012.

-For the three months ended March 31, 2011 and 2010, the weighted average interest rate on borrowings under the above applicable credit facility was approximately 4.5% and 4.0%, respectively.
-At March 31, 2011 and December 31, 2010, our outstanding borrowings under the above applicable credit facility were approximately \$140 million and \$122 million, respectively.
-At March 31, 2011 and December 31, 2010, our outstanding letters of credit were approximately \$nil at both dates.
+For the three months ended March 31, 2012 and 2011, the weighted average interest rate on borrowings under the above applicable credit facility was approximately 2.3% and 4.5%, respectively.
+At March 31, 2012 and December 31, 2011, our outstanding borrowings under the above applicable credit facility were \$106.5 million and \$120 million, respectively.
+At March 31, 2012 and December 31, 2011, our outstanding letters of credit were \$nil at both dates.